flowdy/sompyler/README.md

 ### Hardware

-A personal computer or remote service access with a strong multi-core CPU.
+To make music with Sompyler, you should use a strong multi-core CPU and much RAM, depending on the score, since the complete sound file is built tone- and partialwise all in memory.
 Sound hardware is not required.

 ### Software